-The editorial calendar is one of the most important tools for newsroom employees and content teams.
+The editorial planning is one of the most important tools for newsroom employees and content teams.
 After all, wherever content is involved, it needs to be sorted and clearly distributed across various communication channels.
 This is just as true for traditional newsrooms as it is for companies and other publishers.
 While journalistic newsrooms tend to be confronted with too many topics, corporate newsrooms may find that topics are in short supply.
 It is therefore essential to create an editorial plan in which editors can organise their topic planning according to their needs, i.e. which topics they would like to work on and publish in the coming days, weeks and months.
 Needless to say, editors can use standard tools such as Excel.
 However, this approach reaches its limits.
 Especially when editorial planning also needs to automatically take information from various digital sources into account.
 The solution: a tool for editorial planning.

 Content of this page